Scatter in the Relation between Persistent Radio Source Luminosity and Fast Radio Burst Rotation Measure: A Window into Circum-burst Environments: Constraints on Various Astrophysical Scenarios

+which is most likely longer than the age of the nebula, meanwhile, the synchrotron cooling process can be ignored.
+Due to the low energies and long radiative lifetime of fossil electrons, these particles are expected to be dominated by those previously injected into the PWN by the central neutron star, and therefore their spectrum reflects the evolution of the PWN during its history.
+In this case, the fossil electrons are homogeneously distributed in the nebula with a radius at the contact discontinuity in the PWN/SNR system (shown in the panel (a) of Figure \ref{shocks}), and we term it the PWN bubble in this work, which also agrees with the diffuse radio maps of the Crab Nebula.
+Observationally, the fossil electrons are proposed to have a distribution of $n_e(\gamma)d\gamma\propto\gamma^{-s}$ with $s\sim(1-1.5)$ for $\gamma>\gamma_m$ \citep[e.g.,][]{Atoyan96,Gaensler06,Zhang08}.

 The nebula bubble radius $R$ is determined by the evolutionary stage of the PWN/SNR system and the spindown of the neutron star \citep[e.g.,][also see Table \ref{table}]{Swaluw01}.
-In the free-expansion phase, the PWN bubble radius evolve as $R\propto t^{6/5}$.
+In the free-expansion phase, the PWN bubble radius evolves as $R\propto t^{6/5}$.
 In the Sedov-Taylor phase, the bubble radius evolution determines whether the neutron star is in the spindown phase: 1) if the system age is smaller than the spindown timescale, the spindown luminosity is a constant, leading to a constant wind.
-In this case, the PWN bubble radius evolve as $R\propto t^{11/15}$; 2) if the system age is longer than the spindown timescale, the spindown luminosity decreases $t^{-2}$, leading to a decaying wind.
-In this case, the PWN bubble radius evolve as $R\propto t^{3/10}$.
+In this case, the PWN bubble radius evolves as $R\propto t^{11/15}$; 2) if the system age is longer than the spindown timescale, the spindown luminosity decreases $t^{-2}$, leading to a decaying wind.
+In this case, the PWN bubble radius evolves as $R\propto t^{3/10}$.
+The derivation of the above scaling laws can be found in the Appendix \ref{appendix}.